Native voters struggle amid growing reliance on mail-in voting

 “We’re lucky to have a ride,” said 33-year-old Nicole Miles, a Navajo Nation member who lives with her mother and grandmother on a reservation in St. Michaels, Ariz.
 She lost her job as a medical assistant at a local school for people with disabilities after the pandemic hit, and Four Directions recently hired her.

-Miles has been driving her Nissan Versa through mountainous areas to talk with isolated elders about voting, get them registered and make sure they have a plan for casting their ballot.
-She said their interest piques when she speaks to them in their native Navajo language and tells them, “Their vote matters.”
+Miles has been driving her Nissan Versa through mountainous areas to talk with isolated elders about voting, get them registered and make sure they have a plan for casting their ballots.
+She said their interest piques when she speaks to them in their native Navajo language and tells them: “Their vote matters.”

 But it is these elders who especially like to vote in person, not by mail.

-Even though Horseherder has already sent off her mail-in ballot, now she has to figure out how to get her 77-year-old mother and other elders in her family to an in-person early voting site to avoid crowds and reduce their risk of contracting covid-19.
+Even though Horseherder has already sent off her mail-in ballot, she now has to figure out how to get her 77-year-old mother and other elders in her family to an in-person early-voting site to avoid crowds and reduce their risk of contracting the virus.

 “They like to feel the paper in their hands.
 They like to be able to walk to the box and slip their ballot into the box and hear the little beep,” Horseherder said.
 “They feel that it’s done that way.”